MethaneRain/Python/Pandas/pandas.md

 ---

 Now the object can be called like an index for a list.
-Let's take a look at all the variables for Day number 1 (index number 0):
+Let's take a look at all the variables for Day 1 (index number 0):

 ~~~Python
 weatherT[0]